uyi12345/hackathon-portfolio-group-work/README.md

 1. Clone this repository.
 2. Open `index.html` in your browser to view the website.
 3. Modify the content or styling as per your needs.

-## License
-This project is open source and available for personal use.